softlayer/jumpgate/get-started.md

 ## Configure

-Once you have Jumpgate, you need to configure it to use the appropriate drivers for your chosen target API.
-Jumpgate ships with two default drivers: An OpenStack passthrough driver (primarily as an example) and a driver for the SoftLayer API.
-You may install or develop additional drivers to suit your particular needs.
+After you download Jumpgate, configure it to use the appropriate drivers for your chosen target API.

+Jumpgate ships with two default drivers:

+1. An OpenStack passthrough driver (primarily as an example)
+2. A driver for the SoftLayer API

+You can install or develop additional drivers to suit your particular needs.
 To configure Jumpgate to use a particular driver, open the `jumpgate.conf` file in the root of your installation and change the *driver* properties for each section you wish to use.
 If you don't want or need a particular set of endpoints, you can comment out that section and Jumpgate will not expose them.

 Some drivers may require additional configuration via a `driver.conf` file.
 Consult your driver's documentation to determine if this is necessary.